iGovDirect/Security-Review/README.md

 Scenario: Attacker downloads a bunch of password dumps.
 Attacker searches dumps for passwords of emails (found through from OSINT).

-Solution: No password-reuse is allowed
+Solution: YubiKey security key replacing password-based authentication (FIDO2)

 Scenario: Attacker tries to DNS spoof targets for mail i.e. target@igov.direct (thanks [G Suite by Google cloud](https://gsuite.google.com) for supporting the Foundation), or target website access i.e. this one (thanks [GitHub](https://github.com) for supporting the Foundation) or ads.google.com (thanks [Google Ads](https://ads.google.com/home/) for supporting the Foundation).
 Other websites the Foundation holds are LinkedIn